-Parks and forests protect Queensland's natural diversity and scenery.
+Parks and forests protect Queensland's cultural and natural diversity.
 Help keep these places special by following these guidelines.

-- Light camp fires responsibly using the fire rings provided and do not collect firewood within the park.
+- Light camp fires responsibly using the fire rings provided and do not collect firewood within the forest.
 Where possible use a gas or fuel stove.
 Obey fire restrictions.